carpentries/instructor-training/_episodes/14-lesson-study.md

 ## Working With Learning Objectives
 Once you have an idea of your intended audience, the next step is to set goals for your course or workshop.
-These goals will be infomed by your audience and will communicate to them and to yourself what you should focus on during the course.
+These goals will be informed by your audience and will communicate to them and to yourself what you should focus on during the course.
 These goals are usually communicated through *learning objectives*.

 The "learning objectives" section is an easy thing to pass over when you're preparing to teach.
 It may seem obvious or unnecessary.
 However, good learning objectives are quite specific about the intended effect of a lesson on its learners.